rails/jquery-rails/README.md

 ### Installation

-When you generate a new Rails 3.1 app, pass the `-j jquery` option, like this:
+New Rails 3.1 apps include jquery-rails in the Gemfile by default.
+So just make a new app:

-    rails new myapp -j jquery
+    rails new myapp

-Then run `bundle install`.
 You're done!

 ## Rails 3.0